davydr/medium/aws_s3_ls/README.md

    1.2) aws_search.ps1 is for windows computers (run it like '.\aws_search.ps1 filename.txt')
    1.3) aws_search.py is for python (run it like 'python aws_search.py filename.txt')

-2) perform an aws s3 ls command and only give the file names or look for one file Linux and Mac
+2) Perform an aws s3 ls command and only give the file names or look for one file Linux and Mac

    ```